Sidalcea nelsoniana

 Sidalcea nelsoniana is a rare species of flowering plant in the mallow family known by the common names Nelson's checkerbloom and Nelson's checkermallow.
 It is native to the Willamette Valley and Coast Range of Oregon and the southwestern corner of Washington in the United States.
-It is threatened by the destruction and degradation of its habitat, and it is a federally listed threatened species of the United States.
+It is threatened by the destruction and degradation of its habitat, and it was a federally listed threatened species of the United States.

 Description

 This plant is a perennial herb producing several erect stems up to a meter tall from a thick taproot.
 The blades of the leaves are variable in shape.
 In general, the basal leaves are palmate in shape and the upper leaves are more deeply divided.
 Each stem can bear up to 100 pink flowers in a spikelike raceme.
 The species is gynodioecious, producing bisexual flowers and female flowers that lack the ability to produce pollen.
 Each flower has a purple-tinged calyx of sepals and five petals up to 1.5 centimeters in length.
 The fruit is a schizocarp with one seed in each of its seven to nine segments.
 Blooming occurs in late May through mid-July.
 The plants reproduce sexually via seed and vegetatively by sprouting from broken-off pieces of the root.